tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Technical-configuration.md

 date: 2021-08-13T12:19:55-05:00
 type: docs
 Description: >
-  Find here all the details that help you to integrate your Website using any of the [integrations](/docs/integrations.html) we provide.
+  Find here all the details that help you to integrate your Website using any of the [integrations](/en/docs/integrations.html) we provide.
 weight: 20
 tags: ["subtopic"]
 ---

 ## Getting Technical information
-Regardless of the [integration](/docs/integrations.html) you use, you require the following variables in the request of the methods or in their.
+Regardless of the [integration]({{< ref "integrations" >}}) you use, you require the following variables in the request of the methods or in their parameters.

 ### Merchant and account IDs
 These values allows you to authenticate both your merchant and your account when using any of the integrations to use the services we provide.